microsoft/bond/doc/src/bond_java.md

 that represent the schema.
 Schema fields are represented by public fields, and collection fields will be automatically initialized to an empty instance.

-The mapping between Bond and Java type systems is mostly obvious, but it is worth noting that, unlike Java reference types, Bond types are not nullable.
+The mapping between the Bond and Java type systems is mostly obvious, but it is worth noting that, unlike Java reference types, Bond types are not nullable.
 This means that `string` in Bond IDL will be mapped to `java.lang.String`, which is a reference type, but the value `null` will not be valid.
 In order to allow